Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Bishkek, Kyrgyz Republic.

 What happens after visa approval

 If you are interviewing for a Diversity Visa (DV), all of the above instructions apply to you.
-Please schedule and attend a medical examination prior to your visa interview and gather the required documents.
+Please schedule and attend a medical examination before your visa interview and gather the required documents.

 Bring to your interview